jonathanhogg/flitter/README.md

-Other than tempo control, you won't have much in the way of interface until you specify one in the program itself. `!pad` and `!encoder` nodes at the top level in the graph will configure pads and encoders on the Push2.
+Other than tempo control, you won't have much in the way of interface until you specify one in the program itself. `!pad` and `!encoder` nodes at the top level in the graph will configure pads and encoders on the Push 2.
 Again, really you'll need to look at the examples.

 The outputs from the pads and encoders are put into a special environment map